sgrottel/nuget-lua/README.md

 Run `./makeNuget.ps1 <build-number>`

 You need to specify the `<build-number>`.
 This will be used as fourth number in the version number.
+-->

+# License
+Lua is freely available under the terms of the [MIT open source license](https://www.lua.org/license.html).

+The additional code to produce the Lua NuGet package is freely available under the terms of the [MIT open source license](./LICENSE).